mpuch12/ci-cd/README.md

 ## Notes

 For users logged in to gitea using openid connect as git command password should use generated access token in https connection

+## Configuring new organization

+1. Create dedicated user in gitea for CD pipelines ex example-jenkins
+2. Create new public organization in gitea add example-jenkins user as member of owners group
+3. Login as example-jenkins and create access token.
+Next add this token as secret in jenkins (kind: Gitea Personal Access Token)
+4. Create new organization folder in jenkins.
+Choose repository sources 'Gitea Organization'.
+Use credentials from step 3, and set Owner to name of newly created organization
+5. In gitea create new repository in created organization.
+Set owner to organization